Ami-hub/Ray-Tracing-Project/README.md

 # Ray-Tracing-Project
-A computer graphics project that made in the second year in JCT.
-This project is used to render geometries in a scene.
-Simply, you place the geometries, the camera and the light sources, and the program will render it to an image.
-There are also some great features, like anti-aliasing (smooth the edges of the geometry in the picture) and soft shadows.
+A computer graphics project that made in the second year in JCT\n This project is used to render geometries in a scene.\n Simply, you place the geometries, the camera and the light sources and the program will render it to an image.\n There are also some great features, like anti-aliasing (smooth the edges of the geometry in the picture) and soft shadows.

 ## Authors